 Developed and endorsed by experts

-- All instructors teaching this programme have undertaken specialist training in postnatal exercise and are fully compliant with the Chartered professional standards related to postnatal physical activity.
+- All instructors teaching this programme have undertaken specialist training in postnatal exercise and are fully registered and insured fitness professionals.

 - Programme content, information and screening tools have been developed with experts including Caroline Crowe (Formula Fitness) and Dr Marlize De Vivo (Active Pregnancy Foundation).